SHAREHOLDER ALERT: Levi & Korsinsky, LLP Notifies Shareholders of Redwire Corporation f/k/a/ Genesis Park Acquisition Corp of a Class Action Lawsuit and a Lead Plaintiff Deadline of February 15, 2022 - RDW

-To: All persons or entities who purchased or otherwise acquired securities of Redwire Corporation f/k/a/ Genesis Park Acquisition Corp ("Redwire" or the "Company") RDW between August 11, 2021 and November 14, 2021.
+To: All persons or entities who purchased or otherwise acquired securities of Redwire Corporation f/k/a/ Genesis Park Acquisition Corp ("Redwire") RDW between August 11, 2021 and November 14, 2021.
 You are hereby notified that a securities class action lawsuit has been commenced in the United States District Court for the Middle District of Florida.
 To get more information go to:

 or contact Joseph E. Levi, Esq. either via email at jlevi@levikorsinsky.com or by telephone at (212) 363-7500.
 There is no cost or obligation to you.